vahidzafari/vahidzafari/README.md

 🚀 **`Software Engineer`**

 🔭 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
-Some of my hobbies are mountain climbing, reading books, swimming, creating handcrafted software, and learning new things.
+Some of my hobbies are mountain climbing, reading books, swimming, and learning new things.

 <p align="left">🧿 Find out more about me & feel free to connect with me here:</p>
 <p align="left">